- 05 Jul 2006

 Do Managers’ Heuristics Affect R&D Performance Volatility?
 A Simulation Informed by the Pharmaceutical Industry

-Executive Summary — Can the R&D process be managed to provide more certainty and success?
+Overview — Can the R&D process be managed to provide more certainty and success?
 The authors explore R&D performance volatility using the pharmaceutical industry as the model.
 The study looks at two types of heuristics that are commonly used to manage R&D project portfolios: (1) which products to start, and whether to continue or kill a product in development; (2) how resources should be allocated at each phase of development.
 By changing the heuristics used to make decisions at each stage of development, managers can decrease the amount of uncertainty and failure in the R&D process.
 Key concepts include:

 - Pay attention to R&D portfolio management, not just portfolio selection.